|

 Another important aspect of the profound social changes of the first decade of the 20th century was the expansion of popular journalism with a new kind of critical writing, enabling a wider dissemination of information, followed and broadened by the growth of radio broadcasting in the next decade.

 With the Progressive movement of 'scientific journalism' of the early 1900's, newspapers and magazines were full of exposés and in the quest for increased readership, newspaper editors began to publish sensational headlines and lurid stories.
 The age of yellow journalism was born where newspapers and magazines reigned as mass media.
+Journalists were also determined to expose the corruption of government, unfair treatment of factory workers and the privileges of the upperclass.
+Advertising grew and promoted a culture of consumption - magazines took advantage of advertising to increase their circulation and still keep subscription prices low.
+General interest and ladies magazines flourished.
+All these developments marking the birth of modern journalism as we know it today. |

 Women and Modernity